lukri/MathInfoBern.github.io/md_pages/README.md

 Then add a **link** `{{base}}/pagename` to the `/_includes/header.html` file or another page.

-The content could be styled with markdown, i just realised that lists are converted to html lists, but apparently aren't displayed as such by the template..
+The content could be styled with markdown, but I just realised that lists are converted to html lists, but apparently aren't displayed as such by the template...

+[Here](https://sourceforge.net/p/jekyllc/bugs/markdown_syntax) is a good reference guide for the markdown syntax.